huggingface/blog/audio-datasets.md

 Here, we can find out additional information about the dataset, see what models are trained on the dataset and, most excitingly, get to listen to actual audio samples!
 The Dataset Preview is loaded up in the middle of the dataset card.
 It shows us the first 100 samples for each subset and split.
-What's more, it's loaded up the audio samples ready for us to listen to in real-time!
+What's more, it's loaded up the audio samples ready for us to listen to in real-time.
 If we hit the play button on the first sample, we can listen to the audio and see the corresponding text.

-The Dataset Preview is a brilliant way of experiencing audio datasets before you download them.
+The Dataset Preview is a brilliant way of experiencing audio datasets before committing to using them.
-You can simply through the samples for the different subsets and splits to get a better feel for the audio data that we're dealing with.
+You can scroll through the samples for the different subsets and splits to get a better feel for the audio data and gauge whether it's the right dataset for your needs.

 ## A Tour of Audio Datasets on The Hub
 This Section serves as a reference guide for the most popular speech recognition, speech